saumya/OpenFLGame/README.md

 The following are the details of the components in this library.

 ### Notes
+ ScollView
- ScollView : Not suitable for HTML targets
+  - Not suitable for HTML targets
+  - Works only for Touch inputs

  - ButtonWithRandomColor